liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/00-intro.markdown

 audience out of the box, it is also designed as a framework to be extended by developers.

-There are a set of extension points that can be easily hooked by creating other hot-deployable plugins.
+There are a set of extensions that can be easily hooked by creating other hot-deployable plugins.

 These extension points include